CBEP-SoCB-Details/CBEP_Sediment/Graphics/Graphics_Sums.md

 PCBs and Pesticides, and very little data on Butyltins from 2010 and 2011.

-Ramboll Standardized units in the Access database, so, most sums are expressed in ng/g dry weight (\~ ppb).
+Ramboll standardized units in the Access database, so, most sums are expressed in ng/g dry weight (\~ ppb).
 The Dioxins and Furans are expressed in ng/kg, or pg/g or approximately parts per trillion.
 To simplify graphics, we re-express the Dioxin and Furan values in PPT,